DMVis/DMVis/documentation/visualisations/Scatterplot.md

 - Type: `number`

-Width of the visualisation
+Width of the visualisation.

 ## height

 - Type: `number`

-Height of the visualisation
+Height of the visualisation.

 ## xAxis